 Don't have a Thunderbolt-equipped computer yet?
 Hi-speed USB 2.0 provides across-the-board compatibility with pretty much all laptops and desktops.
 The 8M is USB audio class compliant, which means you enjoy OS-level USB compatibility and support, including iPad support (with a camera connection kit).
 Since USB 2.0 devices are compatible with USB 3.0-equipped hosts, your 8M interface is a future-proof investment in your studio.

 The 8M is equipped with a 48-channel digital mixer designed just like a large format mixing console.
 The 48 inputs can take signal from anywhere: the physical inputs on the 8M interface itself, audio channels from host software on your computer, audio network streams, or even mixer outputs.
 The mixer provides 7 stereo aux busses, 3 groups, a reverb bus that can alternately serve as a 4th group, a Main Mix bus and a separate Monitor bus that can serve as a solo bus.
-In essence: capable and transparent mixing.
+In essence: comprehensive and transparent mixing.

 With one click on the 8M's routing grid, you can route any source signal to any destination.
 Sources can be analog or digital inputs on the interface, computer channels, mixer bus outputs, or audio network streams from other devices on the network.
 Destinations include interface outputs, host software inputs, mixer inputs, or any other device (or computer) on the AVB network.
 You can even split any single input (or stereo pair) to unlimited multiple output destinations.